carsotho/computationbook/README.md

 computationbook
 ===============

-Git repo for the code for the book Understadning Computation by Tom Stuart
+Git repo for the code for the book Understanding Computation by Tom Stuart